 By their nature, seaports must be located on the shoreline, putting them at increased risk for flooding due to sea level rise.
 A new topic area on climate change has been introduced to the Draft Plan which aligns with Bay Plan policies on climate change that were recently added to the Bay Plan.
 This section is relatively brief, recognizing that the Seaport Plan itself is unlikely to be a driving force for climate adaptation in the Bay Area.
 Rather, the findings and policies in this section are intended to reference out to existing and planned efforts to address sea level rise.
-Four new findings summarize the importance of the seaports, their general vulnerabilities, BCDC-led adaptation efforts, and the role of the Bay Area ports in emergency response.
+Four new findings summarize the importance of the Bay Area ports in emergency response.
 Three new policies speak to the need to include the ports as critical stakeholders in adaptation planning efforts, the need to incorporate sea level rise considerations into any future updates to the Seaport Plan or Cargo Forecast, and the need to recognize the role of ports in disaster response.